-As of this printing, the TLZ09/9L device is supported by a variety of Digital systems.
-Consult your Digital Sales Support representative for a list of supported systems.
-Your particular system must have an available standard SCSI (Small Computer System Interconnect) port in order to connect the TLZ09 or TLZ9L.
+As of this printing, the TLZ09/9L and TLZ10 devices are supported by a variety of DIGITAL systems.
+Consult your DIGITAL Sales Support representative for a list of supported systems.
+Your particular system must have an available standard SCSI (Small Computer System Interconnect) port in order to connect these devices.